JonasHurlen/SYSC3303_Project01/README.txt

 	Michael Fairbairn: JUnit Testing
 	Jonas Hurlen: README, Scheduler communication & logic, Elevator framework Krishang Karir: Constructing class diagrams, sequence diagrams and state machine diagrams and documentation

+Concurrency Between Iterations
+The concurrency of the system changed from having a dedicated critical section policed by a synchronized method to being several threads that only interacted with eachother through non-critical interfaces.
+Some additional concurrency is implemented via a limiting array of booleans to control access to writing per each elevator list.